Apollon77/meross-cloud/README.md

 ## Changelog

 ### __WORK IN PROGRESS__
-* generate an unique uuid for each connection
+* generate an unique uuid for each connection, fixes the "Server not available"

 ### 1.3.5 (2020-06-11)
 * update dependencies